ricardorompar/hcp-terraform-demo-azure/README.md

 For creating the modules in the private registry you will need the predefined modules in GitHub like [this](https://github.com/tf-demos).
 Reach out to me to request access to the org so that you can access.

 You may also create your own modules that you can clone from [these repositories](https://github.com/orgs/tf-demos/repositories) and change the `identifier` value in the modules definition in the [`modules.tf`](./config-hcp-terraform/modules.tf) file.
+Check [this guide](https://developer.hashicorp.com/terraform/cloud-docs/registry/publish-modules) to learn more about creating and publishing modules in your private registry.

 > ⚠️ Note: the Terraform files in the `config-hcp-terraform` will create an organization in HCP Terraform called `unique-demo-org` by default.
 > If you wish to change that name you can do so in the [`variables.tf`](./config-hcp-terraform/variables.tf) file.